applied-numerical-algorithms-group-lbnl/Chombo_3.2/releasedExamples/Proto/README.md

 # Chombo_3.2/releasedExamples/Proto
+* Proto is our library that we use for performance portability.
+* Chombo can use proto to run solvers on accellerators (GPUs).
-* A set of examples to show how to use Chombo with proto for performance portability.
+* This set of examples is designed to show how to use Chombo with proto.

 # Chombo's AMRMultiGrid with Proto
 * This is the easiest way to  make your Chombo code use Proto for performance portability.